zach-king/CoolPython/README.md

-# Cool Python
+# Python: Actually Cool Stuff
-This repository contains the source code for my work-in-progress, self-published book, "Python: Actually Cool Stuff."
+This repository contains the source code for my work-in-progress--a self-published book, titled "Python: Actually Cool Stuff."

 ## Brief Summary
 Are you a programmer and wondering what you can *really* do with your code?
 Are you tired of writing programs that